-To vote in the 2020 elections, you'll need to send in your form to request your ballot in 2020.
-Sending in that form, the Federal Post Card Application (FPCA), will cover you for all elections for that calendar year, including any Primary, General and Special Elections in your voting jurisdiction.
-Please see FAQ # 6 (below) for more information about how to send in your FPCA form using www.votefromabroad.org.
+Yes, overseas voters may vote in the primaries.
+When you send in your Federal Post Card Application (FPCA), it will cover you for all elections for that calendar year, including any Primary, General and Special Elections in your voting jurisdiction.
+Please see FAQ # 6 (below) for more information about how to send in your FPCA form.